varsismaname/jarvis/README.md

 necessary dependencies and loading Jarvis at boot time if you run it as root on your pi.

+##To make it excecutable and install it just open terminal and copy the following lines
+sudo chmod +x /home/pi/jarvis/setup.sh sudo /home/pi/jarvis/setup.sh

 ## Hardware

 * [Raspberry Pi](http://raspberrypi.org)